edgeimpulse/example-standalone-inferencing-alif/README.md

 ```
 which armclang
 ```

+3. Install the latest `Alif Security Toolkit`
+    a.
+Navigate to the [Alif Semiconductor Kit documentation](https://alifsemi.com/kits) page (you will need to register to create an account or log in). and download the latest `App Security Toolkit` (tested with version 0.54.0) for windows or linux.
+If you are using MacOS, download the linux version.
+    b.
+Extract archive and place `app-release` in the root of this repo
+    c.
+Follow the instructions in local the `Alif Security Toolkit Quickstart Guide` to finalize the installation.

 ## Downloading your Edge Impulse model
 Using an Edge Impulse project with the Alif beta enabled, navigate to the **Deployment** tab.
 Here you should see an `Ethos-U library` deployment option.
 Select this and click **build** to download a zip file of the contents.
 If your project does not have the ethos deployment option, contact [david@edgeimpulse.com](david@edgeimpulse.com)